pharrison31415/drone-cone-proto/doc/LowLevelDesign.md

 POST Requests:

-* new user
+- new user
-  * server receives new user information to add to database
+  - server receives new user information to add to database
-* new drone lender
+- new drone lender
-  * server receives new drone lender info to add to database
+  - server receives new drone lender info to add to database
-* order info
+- order info
-  * server receives:
+  - server receives:
-    * amount of ice cream ordered (and flavor)
+    - amount of ice cream ordered (and flavor)
-    * amount of cones ordered (and type)
+    - amount of cones ordered (and type)
-    * amount of toppings ordered (and type)
+    - amount of toppings ordered (and type)
-    * cost of the order
+    - cost of the order
-    * drone used
+    - drone used
-* update inventory
+- update inventory

 GET Requests:

+- total number of deliveries
-* available drones
+- available drones
-  * server receives size of order and checks database for available drones of correct size
+  - server receives size of order and checks database for available drones of correct size
-  * server sends available drones with their size
+  - server sends available drones with their size
-* available inventory
+- available inventory
-  * server sends:
+  - server sends:
-  * options of cones available
+  - options of cones available
-  * options of ice cream available
+  - options of ice cream available
-  * options of toppings available
+  - options of toppings available
-* correct password for login
+- correct password for login
-  * server checks the login info against database
+  - server checks the login info against database
-  * server sends on OK to continue or a NOT OK
+  - server sends on OK to continue or a NOT OK
-* manager reports
+- manager reports
-  * server sends over past order data
+  - server sends over past order data
-  * server sends revenue data
+  - server sends revenue data
-  * server sends drone info
+  - server sends drone info

 ### pseudo code